iddosoftware/iddosoftware.github.io/index.md

 We want to grow.
 We have a strong predilection towards stability and, hence, we value long term commitments from our clients.
 Reciprocally, we offer long term commitments to our clients in return.
 As such, we usually prefer, e.g., hiring new developers for new clients as opposed to switching devs from one customer to the next.
 We also like to put our money where our mouth is, so we generally offer a significant discount for long-term contracts with the clients we already have a good history with.

 #### What we've done
 As you can see, we don't have a proper portfolio web page yet, since we've been pretty busy doing what we do best for our clients, namely writing computer vision and deep learning code.
 We're actually working on the portfolio, but it's not ready yet.
 However, in the mean time, you can get a grip of what we've done until now by taking a look at our LinkedIn profiles.
-[Here](https://www.linkedin.com/in/bbudescu/) is Bogdan's, and [here](https://www.linkedin.com/in/stefan-ghiviriga-93818913a/) is Ștefan's.
+[Here](https://www.linkedin.com/in/bbudescu/) is Bogdan's, [here](https://www.linkedin.com/in/stefan-ghiviriga-93818913a/) is Ștefan's, and [here](https://www.linkedin.com/in/dorian-stoica-97716b112) is Dorian's.

 #### What we can do
 As you can find out if you browse our profiles, we're experienced with projects involving: